Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 965 days of Whole Foods Market is higher, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 965 days of Whole Foods Market is higher, thus worse.

-• Looking at maximum days below previous high in of 636 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 636 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).

 AveDuration: